The Anatomy of a Star-Forming Galaxy II: the role of FUV heating via dust

 In combination with the supernova feedback, we see that the addition of FUV radiation has important impacts on the ISM.
+Our results confirm that FUV heating is non-local and that the gas state depends on distant sources ($\gtrsim$ 6 kpc) and correct absorption by the intervening material.
 The inclusion of FUV heating helps regulate star formation in a more gentle way.
+FUV heating is able to produce regulated galaxies with realistic scale heights.
 We can see this when looking at the distribution of gas among the hot, warm and cold phases of the ISM.
 FUV heating is able to move substantial mass from the cold gas into the warm neutral phase.
 This provides significant pressure so that less star formation is needed, particularly in the outer disk.
 Our analysis confirms that the required pressure (as employed in paper I) provides a robust framework to understand how different feedback mechanisms combine to regulate star formation and structure in the ISM of galaxies.

 A potential focus for future work is the outer disk where FUV provides a large portion of the support.
 In our results, the drop off in star formation is significantly different for supernovae feedback runs with and without self-consistent FUV (Figure~\ref{fig:truncation}).
 These differences may depend on how star formation is modeled.
 In future work, we will explore more complex star formation models more closely tied to the cold, dense phase \cite[e.g.][]{semenov2018}.
 Observationally, this low surface density regime is difficult to measure accurately but it could provide important insights into how star formation and ISM structure are linked to FUV, turbulence and other feedback.